Goa

 To appease the farmers, the state government increased their compensation.
 But the farmers refused, saying that they wanted to continue with their traditional occupation and not part with the land at all.
 According to a reply in Rajya Sabha in December 2016, only 618 farmers were paid compensation out of the 7,869 persons eligible.
 The others refused to accept it.

-Meanwhile, the Goa government awarded a 40-year construction and operations contract to the GMR Group for the project, which is estimated to cost around INR 3,000 crore.
+Meanwhile, the Goa government awarded a 40-year construction and operations contract to the GMR Group for the project, which is estimated to cost around Rs 3,000 crore.

 In 2017, as GMR commenced construction work, people living in two neighbouring villages alleged that their homes were wrongly demolished.
 The residents claimed they had received no prior intimation or compensation for land acquisition and were given just two minutes to clear their belongings.